adamdubsky/github-setup/README.md

 # CS3560 Example Project

--this repo is also used to for students to practice pull requests
+this repo is also used to help students practice pull requests

 An example project that uses Doxygen, Makefile, Catch2, Travis CI.